Gomphotherium land bridge: Eurasian origins

-Significance
+Effects and aftermath

-Passage of fauna between Eurasia and the Arabian Plate and thus Africa was largely hindered before the Early Miocene, as animals could not cross the open Tethyan seaway.
+The formation of the Gomphotherium land bridge marked the end of Africa's biogeographic isolation, which lasted for 75 million years.
+Passage of fauna between Eurasia and the Arabian Plate and thus Africa was largely hindered before the Early Miocene, as many animals could not cross the open Tethyan seaway, with a few exceptions.
 However, during the mid-Burdigalian, the tectonic plates of Afro-Arabia and Eurasia collided, creating a terrestrial isthmus connecting the two landmasses.

-This faunal exchange that resulted is known as the Proboscidean Datum Event.
+This faunal exchange that resulted is known as the Proboscidean Datum Event or the Great Old World Biotic Interchange (GOWBI).